Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-windows.rst

     :width: 90%
     :alt: Successful cert install

-    Your server's unique `adjective-noun Local Root CA` is now imported into Certificate folder
+    Your server's unique `<custom-address> Local Root CA` is now imported into Certificate folder

 #.
 You can save the settings to the console if desired, or not by pressing `Yes` or `No`.
 The CA certificate will remain imported to the CA certificate store either way.